 Pest Problems

 Lavender plants are fairly insect-resistant.
-Still, there are several types of insects that do infest and harm these plants.
+Still, there are several types of common household pests that do infest and harm these plants.

 Spittlebugs